fokoid/gitlab-ci-website/README.md

 that you are already authenticated with a suitable Google account or service account.

+You should also copy the `app` directory and update the production and staging `app_*.yaml` files appropriately.

 ### Variables

 Assuming you have not changed the default Jekyll config, you need to change only